Alert Level: NORMAL, Color Code: GREEN 2023-05-04 22:25:06 UTC

 19°28'30" N 155°36'29" W, Summit Elevation 13681 ft (4170 m)

-Eruptions typically start at the summit and, within minutes to months of eruption onset, about half of the eruptions migrate into either the Northeast or Southwest Rift Zone.
+Mauna Loa eruptions typically start at the summit and, within minutes to months of eruption onset, can migrate into either the Northeast or Southwest Rift Zone, or radial vents on the north flank.
 Since its first well-documented eruption in 1843, the volcano has erupted 34 times with intervals between eruptions ranging from months to decades.
-Mauna Loa last erupted in November–December 2022.
+Mauna Loa erupted most recently in 2022.

 The Hawaiian Volcano Observatory is one of five volcano observatories within the U.S. Geological Survey and is responsible for monitoring volcanoes and earthquakes in Hawaiʻi and American Samoa.